hrrsnsu/LPTbot/README.md

 ```
 ## Usage
 API Keys taken out for security.
 Use your own personal API keys to test!
+To do this, set the variables (ACCESS_TOKEN, ACCESS_SECRET etc.) to your provided keys.

 ## Credits
 Harrison Su